-I spent my post-college years hopping around Asia, first from Tokyo and then from Hong Kong.
+I spent my post-college years living in Asia, first in Tokyo and then in Hong Kong.
 Tokyo is amazing because it is endless, weird, and packed with seriously fun stationery.
-Hong Kong is amazing because it is a genuinely global city, income taxes are only 15%, and you can buy beer at 7-11 for $3.
+Hong Kong is amazing because it is a genuinely global city (and hopefully will remain so) and you can buy beer at 7-11 for $3.

-Eventually, I moved back to America to become more educated, spend more time with my family, and "get" television shows.
-So I got my MBA two years ago, allowing me to take on the official role of check-splitter at group dinners.
+Eventually, I moved back to America to become more educated, spend more time with my family, and understand television humor.
+So I got my MBA three years ago, allowing me to take on the official role of check-splitter at group dinners.

 Outside of work, I like staying physically active.
 I go to the gym regularly, run along the East River, do those overpriced group classes every once in a while, and undertake larger athletic endeavors when there is an exciting trip attached (i.e. mountain climbing, scuba diving).

 Otherwise, I watch a ton of movies, read a lot of news, read real books as part of my book club, trade stocks, and eat out.